-Yes!
-You read it right.
-If you are in a B. Tech Course and want to go ahead with Physics in Masters, you have plenty choices.
-You can apply for Integrated PhD programs or Master’s program in Physics after completing undergraduate degree in Engineering.
-For this you’ll have to appear for the IIT JAM 2019 and JEST Exams.
+If you are studying in BTech Course and want to go ahead with Physics in Masters, you have plenty of choices.
+You can apply for Integrated PhD programs or master’s program in Physics after completing an undergraduate degree in Engineering.
+For this, you’ll have to appear for the IIT JAM 2023 or JEST Exams.

-We talked to many Engineering students in last 3 years who didn’t want to pursue M.tech but IIT JAM, and we were surprised.
-They were looking for other career options and most of these students had a great passion for Physics.
+We talked to many Engineering students in the last few years who didn’t want to pursue MTech but appeared for IIT JAM.
+They were looking for other career options, and most of these students had a great passion for Physics.

 So, we interviewed Vaibhav Sharma (IIT JAM Physics AIR – 3).
-His experience regarding Engineering and Physics will motivate engineers to keep the interest in Physics.
-His journey will definitely give you a reason to keep your Physics Dream alive.
+His experience regarding Engineering and Physics will motivate engineers to keep an interest in Physics.
+His journey will give you a reason to keep your Physics Dream alive.

 My Journey into Physics Through IIT JAM – Vaibhav Sharma!